michaelbaudino/addic7ed-ruby/README.md

 ### Changelog

+* 0.0.7: Added ability to actually download a subtitle
 * 0.0.6: Added choice of the best subtitle to download, amongst all available for an episode
 * 0.0.5: Added support for Travis-CI
 * 0.0.4: Added retrieving of Addic7ed URL for an episode (including URL for a specific language)